SSS-192858/Library_Application_Implementation/README.md

 2. Download the four softwares suitable for your operating system.
 3. Next clone this repository.
 4. First go to the sql folder present at the same level `cd sql` or any other equivalent in your OS.
-5. Then run the follwing command in your terminal `source create.sql`.
+5. Then run the follwing command in your terminal `source create_script.sql`.
 This shall create the necessary database in you local computer.
 This can also be done by opening the script in workbench, and running it.
 6. Next go to elecfr_web and type the following in the terminal. `npm install` This shall download all the necessary packages required to run the front-end in your local system.
 7. Now go to the ElectiveManagement folder and then to src/main/resources. `cd src/main/resources`/ it's equivalent in your OS.
 8. Go to *application.properties* file and then **comment in the first three lines**.